jkimthu/super-size/README.md

 A: no! more blobby

 ### ss19
-identical to ss18, except plotting ln(Vb) instead of Vb
+identical to ss18, except plotting log_10(Vb) instead of Vb
 Q: is individual trend different or similar to average?
-A: no! more blobby
+A: no! exaggerates flatter slope of size vs growth rate relationship

 ## Retired code